Searching ...

 In Ohio, any portion of Social Security benefits, Railroad Retirement Benefits, or US Military Retirement Benefits are exempt from taxation.
 Ohio provides a few tax credit options based on any retirement income included in your federal adjusted gross income.
 Two credits are based on retirement income, and two are for taxpayers 65 and older, as long as the adjusted gross income is under $100,000.

 A household exemption is available for those at least 65 years old, permanently disabled, or the widow at least 59 years old of a spouse who received the exemption.
-It removes $25,000 of the home’s market value from property taxes if the filer’s income is $34,600 or less.
+It removes $25,000 of the home’s market value from property taxes if the filer’s household income is $34,600 or less.

 There is no estate or inheritance tax.